ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 server in Fluent can be started using the ``-sifile=<server_info_filepath>`` command line startup option, ``server/start-server`` text command or ``File -> Applications -> Server -> Start...`` ribbon menu.
-Fluent writes out a server-info file on startig the gRPC server.
+Fluent writes out a server-info file on starting the gRPC server.
 This code connects to a running Fluent session using a server-info file server.txt in the working directory:

 .. code:: python